-When the children's elf arrives shortly after Thanksgiving he put a "Magic Wand" in each of their Christmas stockings.
-"What's this?"
+1. When the you hang your childrens stockings at the mantel shortly after Thanksgiving they find a "Magic Wand" in each of their Christmas stockings.

-When Santa arrives on Christmas Eve the last thing he and the child's elf does is hide their "special gift" somewhere in the house where only the child can find it.
-It's at the end of The Christmas Web; the yarn on the magic wand has been unwond by Santa and the elf leading the child to their special gift.
+2. When Santa arrives on Christmas Eve the last thing he does is hide their "special Christmas gift" somewhere in the house where only they can find it.
+At the end of The Christmas Web; the yarn on the magic wand has been unwond by Santa leading them to their special Christmas gift.

-“Last night Santa and your elf delivered all our Christmas gifts and your elf told Santa of a Special Christmas Gift that you really want.
-So that no one else gets your Special Christmas Gift they hid it where only you can find it and provided you with the Magic Wand in your Christmas stocking that will lead you to your Special Christmas Gift.”--The Christmas Web
+5. “Last night Santa delivered all our Christmas gifts and your Elf told Santa of a Special Christmas Gift that you really want.
+So that no one else gets your Special Christmas Gift Santa hid it where only you can find it and provided you with this Magic Wand in your Christmas stocking that will lead you to your Special Christmas Gift.”--The Christmas Web

 Give Your Family A New Christmas Morning Tradition

 The Christmas Web tradition first appeared in our home in 1992.
 Two hand-carved Magic Wands each held 70 yards of colorful yarn that wound through our house and led two excited teenagers to their own "Special Christmas Gift" from Santa and their Elf.
 What Nita and I wanted The Christmas Web to do was to slow Christmas morning down; to create a Christmas morning tradition, to bring back those big-eyes and excitement of past Christmas mornings and to create a Christmas Family Tradition.
 It's done just that for the past 22 years.
 In 2005 our granddaughter brought "Elves" into our Christmas Family Tradition, in 2007 our grandson brought another elf into our Christmas Family Tradition and the Elf's have continued to participated each year.

 The Christmas Morning Tradition that will make Children's Eyes as BIG as SILVER DOLLARS